Falcons fight hard but fall late, 14-8 - Farmville

 The Falcons ended up receiving the ball at their own 49-yard line with 38.5 seconds left on the clock.
 Orange, who had taken over at quarterback for the injured Reed, kept Fuqua’s final drive alive with his legs, but he was not able to connect with any of his receivers on multiple pass attempts, and the Vikings held on for the win.

-This game marked Fuqua’s entrance into 8-man football.
+This game marked the Fuqua varsity squad’s first-ever 8-man football game.
 Halifax won the NCISAA Division II 8-man football championship in 2019.

 Next, the Falcons (0-1) will play Saturday, March 6, when they visit Greenbrier Christian Academy.
 The game has a 2 p.m. kickoff time.